csev/cc4e/book/chap01.md

     nc = (n1 = (nw = O));

-The operator `||` means OR, so the line
+The operator `||` means _OR_, so the line

     if (c == ' ' || c == '\n' || c == '\t' )

-says "if c is a blank _or c_ is a newline _or c is_ a tab ...".
-(The escape sequence \t is a visible representation of the tab character.)
+says "if c is a blank _or_ c is a newline _or_ c is a tab ...".
+(The escape sequence `\t` is a visible representation of the tab character.)
 There is a corresponding operator `&&` for AND.
 Expressions connected by `&&` or `||` are evaluated left to right, and it is guaranteed that evaluation will stop as soon as the truth or falsehood is known.
-Thus if c contains a blank, there is no need to test whether it contains a newline or tab, so these tests are _not_ made.
+Thus if `c` contains a blank, there is no need to test whether it contains a newline or tab, so these tests are _not_ made.
 This isn't particularly important here, but is very significant in more complicated situations, as we will soon see.

-The example also shows the C else statement, which specifies an alternative action to be done if the condition part of an if statement is false.
+The example also shows the C `else` statement, which specifies an alternative action to be done if the condition part of an `if` statement is false.
 The general form is

     if (expression)